ironbar/arc25/docs/modeling/Iteration_10_solve_arc_tasks.md

 - [x] Optimize learning rate and batch size for 2 GPUs.
 - [ ] Create a notebook to evaluate the trained models on real ARC tasks
 - [ ] I need a way to do evaluation at scale, using multiple GPUs, and saving all the generated tasks when searching for a solution.
+- [ ] If possible I should use Kaggle compute for evaluation.
+It is almost free and is a good way to store and visualize results.
+- [ ] When studying how the method is working on real ARC tasks, I believe I should reuse the DSL analysis from the training tasks.
+  That way I can see if it is using the right abstractions, and if it combining them correctly
+- [ ] Compositionality, can the model solve the task that selects the biggest object, crop and trim?
+That would be a good example of compositionality because those functions were not used together in the dataset
+- [ ] Sequential solving.
+Try also solving the tasks in multiple steps, not just once.
+It could help with compositionality.